 One high-profile commentator recently remarked that the government shutdown would “not be the end of the world” for women and children who rely on government help to feed their families.

 Pundit Bill Kristol asserted that churches‚ food banks and other charities would pick up the slack‚ and he brushed off any concern that people might actually starve.

-However‚ our Los Angeles bankruptcy lawyers know that even if no one dies of starvation‚ going hungry is a very real possibility for many.
+However‚ our Woodland Hills bankruptcy lawyers know that even if no one dies of starvation‚ going hungry is a very real possibility for many.
 That was true even before this crisis‚ and it’s likely only to get worse now.

 For those who don’t have family members or friends on which to rely‚ covering grocery bills could mean racking up debt on high-interest credit cards or through payday loans.